Professional Dental Terminology for the Dental Assistant and Hygienist

 This course is designed to introduce dental assisting and hygiene students, and serve as a review to practicing assistants and hygienists, to the professional dental terminology that is utilized in dentistry.
 Case scenarios are used that represent various members of the dental team speaking with patients and other team members.
 The dialogue in these scenarios include the use of professional and lay terminology as applicable.
 At the completion of each case scenario, there is a question posed to the learner allowing the use of critical thinking skills.
 This course is an excellent resource for the classroom.

-Dental Hygienists, Dental Assistants, Dental Hygiene Students, Dental Assistant Students
+Dental Hygienists, Dental Assistants, Dental Hygiene Students, Dental Assisting Students

 Date Course Online: